12 Best Product Discovery Tools Shortlist

 Why I Picked Airtable:

 I selected Airtable due to its unique blend of flexibility and robust database capabilities.
 Unlike other tools, it provides a variety of templates and views - grid, calendar, kanban, gallery, and form - to manage and visualize product data.
-I believe it's "best for" those needing flexibility in product management because of its ability to adapt to different workflows and requirements.
+I believe it's 'best for' those needing flexibility in product management because of its ability to adapt to different workflows and requirements.

 Standout Features & Integrations: